Highly Integrated Power Electronic Systems

 Optional Control Software SKAIwareTM

 The interface between control unit and master controller in the vehicle comes as either a CAN bus interface or, alternatively, as a switching signal interface.
-Also available (as an option) is the motor control software SKAIwareTM, which is based on field-oriented control.
-SKAIwareTM guarantees stable control of the electric motor up to the wide field-weakening range and thus enables the implementation of dynamic and efficient traction drives and generator solutions.
+Also available is the motor control software SKAIwareTM, which is based on field-oriented control.
+SKAIwareTM guarantees stable control of the electric motor up to the field-weakening range and thus enables the implementation of dynamic and efficient traction drives and generator solutions.
 SKAIwareTM normally receives input from a central controller via CAN and accurately converts this into speed or torque.

-Based on the electric power profile required, the overall service life and the impact of critical load variations on the service life can be determined.
-With this detailed data, optimised motor control is easily achievable.For those designing a total electric drive solution, SEMIKRON offers a calculation service in conjunction with competent partners.
-The only data needed for this is the required torque and speed characteristics.
+Based on the provided profile, the overall service life, and the impact of critical load variations can be determined.
+With this detailed data, optimized motor control is easily achievable.For those designing a electric drive solution, Semikron Danfoss can parameterize the generic SKAIwareTM motor control software for a customer-specific motor.
+It is also feasible to upload customer specific control software before delivery.